MAliHassanDev/burger-api/README.md

 ### **API Documentation Endpoints**

-- **OpenAPI JSON:**
+- 📚 **OpenAPI JSON:**
   Access `http://localhost:4000/openapi.json` to view the auto-generated OpenAPI specification.

-- **Swagger UI:**
+- 🔍 **Swagger UI:**
   Access `http://localhost:4000/docs` to view interactive API documentation via Swagger UI.

-## Contributing
+## 🤝 Contributing

 We welcome contributions from the community!
 If you have suggestions or improvements, please open an issue or submit a pull request.
-Let’s build something amazing together.
+Let's build something amazing together.

-## License
+## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+The MIT License is a permissive license that is short and to the point.
+It lets people do anything they want with your code as long as they provide attribution back to you and don't hold you liable.

-## FAQs & Additional Resources
+## ❓ FAQs & Additional Resources

-- **How do I add custom middleware?**
+- 🔄 **How do I add custom middleware?**
   You can pass an array of global middleware in the Burger options or export route-specific middleware in your route files.

-- **How does file-based routing work?**
+- 📁 **How does file-based routing work?**
-  Place your route files under `src/api/` (or `src/pages/`) using folder and file naming conventions (e.g., `[id]` for dynamic routes).
+  Place your route files under `src/api/` or just `/api` using folder and file naming conventions (e.g., `[id]` for dynamic routes).

-- **How is validation handled?**
+- ✅ **How is validation handled?**
   burger-api uses Zod for schema validation.
 Define your schemas in your route files and they are automatically used to validate incoming requests.

-- **How can I customize the OpenAPI documentation?**
+- 📚 **How can I customize the OpenAPI documentation?**
   Override the default auto-generated summaries, descriptions, tags, and operationIds by exporting an `openapi` object in your route files.

 _burger-api_ aims to revolutionize your API development experience with simplicity, speed, and cutting-edge features.
-Happy coding!
+Happy coding! 🚀